2.2 Administration and governance of youth volunteering

 Based on consultations with volunteers and recent network meetings, concrete approaches were formulated and implemented to promote volunteering in the German-speaking Community.
 This includes free insurance for volunteers, offered by the German-speaking Community for small non-profit organisations, the establishment of a "support point for voluntary work" located in the Ministry of the German-speaking Community, an information portal about volunteering, training for volunteers, various exchange projects, regular information sessions (e.g. "Ich hab da mal ne Frage") and the implementation of an annual information market on volunteering in the German-speaking Community.

 In 2011, the German-speaking Community took part in the European Year of volunteering whereby the Member states agreed to continue their good cooperation for the future.
-This had also an impact on the collaboration between the three belgian communities, which intensified.
-In cooperation with the High Council for Volunteers, the German-speaking Community wants to improve the conditions for volunteering in Belgium.
+This also had an impact on the collaboration between the three Belgian Communities, which intensified.
+In cooperation with the High Council for Volunteers (Hoher Rat der Freiwilligen), the German-speaking Community wants to improve the conditions for volunteering in Belgium.
 The German-speaking Community is involved in European projects to catch up on “good examples” and discuss voluntary initiatives, e.g. the Grundtvig program.

 On federal level:

 The Federal Public Service for Social Security is responsible for all regulations on the legal status of volunteers.The Federal Public Service supports the High Council of Volunteers, which is also a federal level body.